 A person with tinnitus often hears "ringing in the ears," but they may also hear hissing, clicking, or whistling sounds.
 It can be temporary, or it can be chronic and persistent.

 Tinnitus is thought to affect 50 million Americans.
 It usually occurs after the age of 50 years, but children and adolescents can experience it, too.

-Tinnitus affects approximately 1 in every 10 adults and is more likely in those over age 60.
-Common causes are excessive or cumulative noise exposure, head and neck injuries and ear infections.
-In a small number of individuals, tinnitus is a sign of a serious underlying medical condition.
+Common causes are excessive or cumulative noise exposure, head and neck injuries, and ear infections.
+It can occasionally indicate a serious underlying medical condition.

 Fast facts on tinnitus

 Here are some key points about tinnitus.
 More detail is in the main article.

 - Around 50 million Americans experience some form of tinnitus.